The Bernoulli clock: probabilistic and combinatorial interpretations of the Bernoulli polynomials by circular convolution: Introduction

 The circular convolution identities for Bernoulli polynomials are closely related to the decomposition of a real valued random variable $X$ into its integer part $\lfloor X \rfloor \in \Z$ and its fractional part $ X^\circ \in \T := \R/\Z = [0,1)$:

 If $\gamma_{1}$ is a random variable with standard exponential distribution, then for each positive real $\lambda$ we have the expansion

-Here the first two equalities hold for all real $\lambda \ne 0$ and $u \in [0,1)$, but the final equality holds with a convergent power series only for $0 < |\lambda| < 2 \pi $. \cref{Sec:convOfSemigroups} presents a generalization of formula \eqref{eq:probint} with the standard exponential variable $\gamma_1$ replaced by the gamma distributed sum $\gamma_r$ of $r$ independent copies of $\gamma_1$, for a positive integer $r$.
-This provides an elementary probabilistic interpretation and proof of a formula due Erd\'{e}lyi et al. \cite[Section 1.11, page 30]{MR0058756} relating the {\em Hurwitz-Lerch zeta function}
+Here the first two equations hold for all real $\lambda \ne 0$ and $u \in [0,1)$, but the final equality holds with a convergent power series only for $0 < |\lambda| < 2 \pi $. \cref{Sec:convOfSemigroups} presents a generalization of formula \eqref{eq:probint} with the standard exponential variable $\gamma_1$ replaced by the gamma distributed sum $\gamma_r$ of $r$ independent copies of $\gamma_1$, for a positive integer $r$.
+This provides an elementary probabilistic interpretation and proof of a formula due to Erd\'{e}lyi, Magnus, Oberhettinger, and Tricomi \cite[Section 1.11, page 30]{MR0058756} relating the {\em Hurwitz-Lerch zeta function} (first studied in \cite{Lerch})